Ransomware on the rise: Norton tips on how to prevent getting infected

-Norton by Symantec has witnessed an increase in the amount of professional cyber gangs using ransomware in recent years.
+Norton has witnessed an increase in the amount of professional cyber gangs using ransomware in recent years.
 This fraudulent activity is designed to take over your computer and blackmail you for cash, and has developed in the following ways:

 - After first emerging in Russia and Eastern Europe in 2009, ransomware spread to Western Europe, the U.S. and many other countries, causing high infection rates and a great deal of frustration for consumers.

 - Professional cybergangs use intelligent malware which, once on your computer, identifies which country you live in (via your IP address) and presents the message in the local language with a logo of a local public authority.